 Golden Horn Ancient Harbour Of Istanbul

-History Of The Golden Horn
+History Of The Golden Horn during Byzantine Empire

-The Golden Horn is known as Haliç (Hah-lech) in Turkish language.
+Nowadays Golden Horn is known as Haliç (Hah-lech) in Turkish language.
 It is a major urban waterway and the primary inlet of the Bosphorus in Istanbul, Turkey.

 The historic peninsula of Istanbul, historically known as Constantinople is divided by Golden Horn from the rest of the city.
-Golden Horn forms a natural and enclosed harbor which has protected Greek, Roman, Byzantine, Ottoman and other maritime trade ships throughout history.
+Golden Horn forms a natural and enclosed harbor which has protected Greek, Roman, Byzantine, Ottoman maritime trade ships throughout history.

 Where Is The Golden Horn?

 Southern bank of the Golden Horn is to see the Constantinople‘s historic heritage.
-Northern bank is to enjoy the modern shopping & drinking areas.
+Whereas northern bank is to enjoy the energetic life of modern neighborhoods.

-Map of Istanbul Golden Horn
+Map of Golden Horn Neighborhoods

 The southern embankment of Golden Horn (Historic Istanbul) is obviously more interesting.
 There are Eminönü, Fener (Phanar), Balat (Palation), Eyüp districts on the South while Hasköy and Karaköy are located on the North.